rseah145/smw-term2/lesson_6/Theory.md

 <b>Persistent Policy</b> provides max. protection against attacks during PC startup
 * Adds to or overrides local or AD policy
 * Remains in effect regardless of whether other policies are applied
-* Provides backup security in-case IPsec policcy gets corrupted or if errors occur
+* Provides backup security in-case IPsec policy gets corrupted or if errors occur
 * Can be set using command line tools - netsh at the local PC

 <br>